kaspesi/cse280/ProgressReport1.md

 ### Hayden Trautmann

 ### Kevin Aspesi
-Created repo and added summary as well ass my top 3 choices for projects [proof](https://github.com/kaspesi/cse280/commit/267493c9aed266e9a8df869a89fef86100969009)
+Created repo and added summary as well as my top 3 choices for projects [proof](https://github.com/kaspesi/cse280/commit/267493c9aed266e9a8df869a89fef86100969009)
 - Smart Traffic, not satisfied they made it all the way through it to control the traffic ligth
 - AI for social good
 - AI with the Unitiy Game Engine